 Another effort channels all of the company e-waste (computers, printers, monitors etc.) through our primary computer vendor for proper recycling.
 Even the simple idea of replacing manual paper towel dispensers in our bathrooms with electronic models yielded significant savings and reduced waste by 4400 lbs. of paper a year.
 That's equivalent to 37 trees not being harvested.

 With a nation-wide ground fleet as part of our transportation infrastructure, significant effort has been placed on reducing fuel consumption and greenhouse gas emissions.
-Selecting more fuel efficient vehicles and utilizing route optimization software to improve our routes has reduced our fleet fuel use by 1.6 million gallons since 2007, averting more than 14 thousand metric tonnes of CO2 emissions.
+Selecting more fuel efficient vehicles and utilizing route optimization software to improve our routes has reduced our fleet fuel use by 1.8 million gallons since 2007, averting more than 16 thousand metric tonnes of CO2 emissions.
 These efforts have not gone unnoticed.
-Quest Diagnostics ground fleet has been certified twice as a Four-Star Evergreen Fleet by the Puget Sound Clean Air Agency, an organization within the U.S. Department of Energy’s Clean Cities Coalition.
+Quest Diagnostics ground fleet has been certified three consecutive years as a Four-Star Evergreen Fleet by the Puget Sound Clean Air Agency, an organization within the U.S. Department of Energy’s Clean Cities Coalition.

 Ride Share Program